-The agency ratings for the DS4700 Express Storage Subsystem (AC models) are 6 amps at 100 VAC and 2.5 amps at 240 VAC.
-These are the overall maximum operating currents for the DS4700 Express Storage Subsystem with AC power supply and fan unit CRUs.
+The agency ratings for the DS4700 Storage Subsystem are 6 amps at 100 VAC and 2.5 amps at 240 VAC.
+These are the overall maximum operating currents for this system.

+AC power recovery

-AC power recovery: After a total AC power failure, after normal power is restored, the storage subsystem performs power-up recovery procedures automatically without operator intervention.
+After normal power is restored after a total AC power failure, the storage subsystem performs power-up recovery procedures automatically without operator intervention.

-Power cords and receptacles: The storage subsystem ships with two jumper cords used to connect to the rack PDU.
+Power cords and receptacles

+The storage subsystem ships with two jumper cords used to connect to the rack PDU.
 You must purchase the power cords that are appropriate for use in a typical outlet in the destination country.
-See Appendix C, "Power cords," on page 191 for more information.
+See Appendix C, "Power cords," on page 159 for more information.